Professional Indemnity Insurance Costs: Key Takeaways

 Your Location

 Your location makes a big difference in costs.
 Pennsylvania businesses pay $1,075 annually, while you'd pay just $810 annually in Maine.
-This $265 gap comes down to how often lawsuits happen in each state and what they typically cost to resolve.
+This $265 gap comes down to how often lawsuits happen in each state and what they cost to resolve.

 Average Cost of Professional Indemnity Insurance by Industry